 Cooking Classes for Anti-boredom and learning!

 Today is round 2 of our cooking classes for kids (big kids included!).
-While we are stuck at home during this strange time of the coronavirus, my daughters and I will be bringing some easy kid-friendly cooking videos to you.
+While we are stuck at home during this strange time, my daughters and I will be bringing some easy kid-friendly cooking videos to you.

 And since many of us became homeschoolers overnight, this is an activity you can add to some of your days.
 Cooking is a fulfilling activity and a great way to learn multiple life and academic lessons at once.
 First of all, cooking is a practical life skill, and something everyone should know at least the basics of.
 Additionally, kids will be practicing reading, following a set of directions, measuring, working with fractions and using creativity.
 So, that's reading, math and the arts all wrapped up in one fun activity.
 Hooray!